 - records created, or maintained by a physician, psychiatrist or other recognized professional acting in his or her professional capacity (including counseling and health records)

-Any individual who is enrolled in a LCSC credit or non-credit course on the first day of the course.
+Any individual who is enrolled in a LC State credit or non-credit course.
+This excludes Dual Credit students.

 Lewis-Clark State College considers the following Directory Information and WILL release this information WITHOUT the written consent of the student:

 - Student ID number*

 - E-mail address

 - Enrollment status (full-time or part-time)